Jeremy009/Pacman/README.md

 Score.cpp</br>
 Tile.cpp</br>

-The file C

-All other files are resources needed for execution
+The file classView.pdf contains an overview of all classes and their methods.
+All other files are resources needed for execution.